cdot/SVGcut/README.md

 these, and more.
 + Support for saving and loading projects
 + Open paths (polylines) as well as closed (polygons)
++ Support for most of SVG
 + Cleaner selection
-+ Zoom and pan on paths
++ Zoom and pan
 + Easier to work with XY origins
 + Perforate operation
 + Raster pocket operation